-As one can see there were not that much open-software tools with the suitable functionality available.
+As one can see there were not that many open-software tools with suitable functionality available.
 Moreover, not many of them were well-documented.
 At the end the decision was made to select Wired Marker as a starting point for DASISH web-annotator client.

 Wired-Marker is a Creative-Common licensed Firefox plugin, with the possibility to change the code under the agreement with its creators.
 It is platform independent since Firefox is one of the most popular browsers installable at Linux, OS X and Windows.
 The access to the backend database can be adjusted.